rust-lang/blog.rust-lang.org/content/rust-challenges.md

 This fragmentation forces architectural decisions early and limits library compatibility, creating a unique challenge among programming languages.

-Of course, it would remiss to clarify that plenty of people *do* express positive sentiments of async, often despite the mentioned challenges.
+Of course, it would be remiss to clarify that plenty of people *do* express positive sentiments of async, often despite the mentioned challenges.

 ### Ecosystem navigation: choice paralysis and tacit knowledge